 Know your options

 Everyone reacts and copes differently following a lung cancer diagnosis.
-Each individual has to come to terms with a new reality and a large degree of uncertainty about many of the things that matter most in life.
+Every person has to come to terms with a new reality and a large degree of uncertainty about many of the things that matter most in life.

 Getting the facts about your diagnosis and available treatments will help you make the best decisions based on your situation.

-Roche offer several medications for lung cancer that have shown effective results in clinical trials.
+Roche offers several medications for lung cancer that have shown effective results in clinical trials.
 One of them may be a suitable treatment option for you.

 Types of lung cancer